PyTorch implementation

 # All probabilities sum to 1.0

-The softmax function is the bridge between raw model scores (logits) and probabilities:
+The layer normalization function is the bridge between raw model scores (logits) and probabilities:

 Conditional Probability and Bayes' Theorem